ddev/ddev/docs/users/troubleshooting.md

 To dig deeper, you can use a number of tools to find out what process is listening.

-On macOS and Linux, try the lsof tool:
+On macOS and Linux, try the lsof tool on ports 80 or 443 or whatever port you're having trouble with:

 ```
 $ sudo lsof -i :80 -sTCP:LISTEN